vivid-planet/comet/.changeset/tall-experts-approve.md

 Remove `MainContent` from generated Grids

-Grid size is now determined by the size of their container
+Grid size is now determined by the size of its container